 Post-award process

 Once your application has been recommended for funding, we will provide feedback as agreed with the i4i funding committee and undertake appropriate due diligence.
-Successful applicants are expected to start their project within the timeframe given in the funding notification, subject to satisfactory completion of due diligence and a fully signed contract.
+Successful applicants are expected to start their project within the timeframe given in the funding notification, subject to the satisfactory completion of due diligence and a fully signed contract.
 The Department of Health and Social Care reserves the right to withdraw the funding offer at any time up to six months after the funding notification.

 In addition to any changes to the work plan that may be requested by the i4i funding committee, further information may be requested, for example, on project finances, the project plan, project management, intellectual property and commercialisation.
 Funded applicants may be required to engage with members of the i4i funding committee or an independent advisor for the revision of the project plan or any other project elements.